-Available today are: lapwing, goldfinch, hawfinch, golden oriole, great tit, toucan, and passenger pigeon.
+Available today are: magpie, hawfinch, folk art bird in autumn colours, and golden oriole.
 Choose a species from drop-down menu below.

 These are original hand-made, one-off sculptures - constructed with paper, card, and polystyrene gathered from the recycling 'waste'.
 I also use wire, glue and acrylic paint and varnish.
 Sizes and prices vary.